-Letters are not usually peer-reviewed (like original papers), but are reviewed by the author of the paper the letter comments on or critiques.
-If you are the author of a critiqued article and we sent you a letter critiquing your paper, you are asked to use the letter submission workflow to submit a reply to a letter.
-We may publish the letter and the reply of the author.
+Letters to the editor are not usually peer-reviewed (like original papers), but are reviewed by the author of the paper the letter comments on or critiques.
+If you are the author of a critiqued article and we sent you a letter to the editor critiquing your paper, you are asked to use the letter submission workflow to submit a reply to a letter to the editor.
+We may publish the letter to the editor and the reply of the author.

-Letters to the editor, as well as replies to letters should be short and succinct.
-The letter should be no more than 500 words, and should have 1-5 references, where the first one should cite the JMIR paper you are commenting on.
+Letters to the editor, as well as replies to letters, should be short and succinct.
+The letter to the editor should be no more than 500 words and should have 1-5 references.
+The first reference should cite the JMIR paper you are commenting on.

 *While the article the letter is referring to should usually not be older than 6 months, we will consider letters that comment on important issues threatening the validity of a paper (we will ask the author to respond).

 Issues or questions about possible research misconduct should be raised with the editor by sending an email to firstname.lastname@example.org.

 Any other issues are better handled in a private conversation / email exchange with authors.

 Should the letter to the editor be published, it will be free of charge for the author.
 We do not publish all letters, but at a minimum will forward your letter to the editor to the author, and invite them to respond.

 If you are an author of a previously published JMIR paper wishing to add to or correct your previous paper, do not submit a letter, but instead a correction or addendum (which may be subject to a small APF).